Lakeville road rage attack leaves man with 'significant injuries'; suspect has so far eluded capture

 Her husband asked the man why he kept walking, and he replied, " 'I want to go where there are no cameras,' " Sharon Henderson said.

-Doctors have put a rod in the leg, and "he not doing well as far as pain management," his wife said.
+Doctors put a rod in the leg, and "he's not doing well as far as pain management," his wife said.

-Sharon Henderson said her husband is retired from the Air Force and has worked as a sheriff's deputy in north-central North Dakota, and with the U.S. Department of Homeland Security at the Minneapolis-St. Paul International Airport and on the nation's southern and northern borders.
+Sharon Henderson said her husband is retired from the Air Force and has worked as a sheriff's deputy in north-central North Dakota and with the U.S. Department of Homeland Security at the Minneapolis-St. Paul International Airport and on the southern and northern U.S. borders.

 "He's dealt with a lot of different things over the years," she said.
 "My husband is very traumatized by this."

-Detective Frame said that "we have not at this point" received any possible leads toward finding the suspect, whom they describe as being white, in his late 40s to 50s in age, 6 feet 1 to 6 feet 3 inches tall, with short sandy-colored hair peppered with gray.
-He was wearing a green jacket with writing on the left chest at the time of the incident.
+Frame said that "we have not at this point" received any possible leads toward finding the suspect, whom they describe as being white, in his late 40s to 50s, 6 feet 1 to 6 feet 3 inches tall, with short, sandy-colored hair peppered with gray.
+He was wearing a green jacket with writing on the left chest at the time.

 Paul Walsh • 612-673-4482